 HIGH PRODUCT AWARENESS BUT LOW UNDERSTANDING & PREFERENCE

-While most consumers in Japan had heard of Maple Syrup, they were unclear on its unique advantages when compared to other sweeteners like honey and cake syrups.
+While most consumers in Japan had heard of maple syrup, they were unclear on its unique advantages compared to other sweeteners like honey and cake syrups.

-When QMSP engaged relativ* – a key goal was to change consumer’s perceptions and to increase demand and interest by making Maple more relevant to Japanese consumers.
+When QMSP engaged relativ*, a key goal was to change consumers’ perceptions and increase demand and interest by making maple more relevant to Japanese consumers.

 The Solution